esnet/gdg/website/content/docs/usage_guide/backup_guide.md

 ### Alerting

 Alerting is made up of several type of entities: ContactPoints, Alert Rules, Notification Policy and finally Templates.

-Currently only Contact Points is supported.
+Some entities have dependencies on one another.

+Example: Alert Rules need the contact points to exist in older to be created.
+They also need the folders or dashboards that they operate on to exist.

+{{< callout context="danger" title="Danger" icon="alert-octagon" >}}
+Unlike most other entities that GDG operates on, Alerting will be global to the Grafana organisation.

+All alerting entities will ignore folder watch list, and any other filter set.

+{{< /callout >}}

 #### Contact Points

 {{< callout note >}} Grafana has a contact point type named 'grafana-default-email' that has an inconsistent behavior.
 Unless it has been modified, GDG will ignore it on listing, download and upload.
-If it has been modified, it will not be able to clear it due to grafana restriction  {{< /callout >}}
+If it has been modified, it will not be able to clear it due to grafana restriction and show an error for that particular entity.{{< /callout >}}

 ```sh
 ./bin/gdg backup alerting contactpoints list -- Lists all current contact points